 If you are staying in a yurt this packing list for camping is still great, you just won’t need to pack a tent and if there are enough beds you will not need air mattresses either.

 Suttle Lake is great for many reasons, but if I’m honest, I never would have come here if my friends hadn’t invited me.
 It has been their go-to spot for who knows how long, and it has become an annual tradition for us too.
 The lake is small, but not so small that you can’t boat on it.
 We spend quite a bit of time tubing with friends when we come here.

-This year Jonah and I both went paddle boarding.
+This year Jonah and I both went paddleboarding.
 As far as I know, you cannot rent paddleboards here, you have to bring them.
 I recommend getting an inflatable paddleboard, they are easier to travel with.

 There is also a 3-mile trail that goes all around the lake that is super fun to hike or bike around.
 The campground is well paved and is good for bicycles too.

 At the Suttle Lake campgrounds, there are no showers.
-There are toilets, but they are not the kind that flush.
-Bring some air freshener and toilet paper.
+There are toilets, but they are not the kind that flushes.
+Bring some air fresheners and toilet paper.

 Things to do near Suttle Lake